cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 7. Training the NLP Classifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Train a baseline NLP system for the blueprint app.
-The :meth:`build()` method of the :class:`NaturalLanguageProcessor` class, used as shown below, will train the NLP system using the annotated data.
+The :meth:`build()` method of the :class:`NaturalLanguageProcessor` class, used as shown below, trains the NLP system using the annotated data.

 .. code:: python